brendann993/cs-unifi-bouncer/README.md

 This is a Fork of [funkolab/cs-mikrotik-bouncer](https://github.com/funkolab/cs-mikrotik-bouncer) and would not have been possible without this previous work

 # Usage
-For now, this web service is mainly fought to be used as a container.
+For now, this web service is mainly thought to be used as a container.
 If you need to build from source, you can get some inspiration from the Dockerfile.